 light on your feet

-In the time of Jesus, light came from fire.
+At the time Jesus spoke the words quoted above, light came from fire.
 Electricity and light bulbs did not exist.
 People had to "light a lamp" in order for light to be produced.
 Darkness could not be overcome unless something was set on fire (see Mt 4:16).

-Jesus, the Light (Lk 2:32; Jn 8:12), came "to light a fire on the earth" (Lk 12:49).
+Jesus came to "light a fire on the earth" (Lk 12:49).
 When Jesus ministered to people, their hearts burned inside them (Lk 24:32) and they passed on that light to others (Lk 24:33ff).
 The Church teaches us this truth so vividly at the beautiful Easter Vigil liturgy.
 The church building is in darkness, and the light of Jesus is passed from one person's candle to another.
 Soon, the entire church is illuminated by the strength of everyone's candlelight.
-Today's feast day, also known as Candlemas, also emphasizes the blessing of candles.
-You are a blessing (Gn 12:2) and a candle (Mt 5:14) for the Lord.

 Jesus provides the light.
 All we must do is be willing to be set on fire.
 Be a "lamp, set aflame and burning bright" (Jn 5:35).